 One of her favorite memories was trekking hours through muddy forests and mountain paths to watch silver back gorillas.

 "The little ones were curious and playful and would come right up to you and try to touch you and then run away," Johns wrote in an e-mail to her family.
-"Finally, the

 The trip ended with Johns receiving her Rwandese name of Munezero, meaning "one who is kind and brings happiness to others."